tobydriscoll/udmath351/_sources/ode_system/const_coeff.md

 :::
 ::::

-The condition that $\bfV$ be invertible is identical to $\bfA$ being diagonalizable.
+We are guaranteed an invertible  $\bfV$ can be found if (and only if) $\bfA$ is diagonalizable.
 Solutions for defective matrices will have to wait for now.

 (fs-ex-eigen-real)=
 ::::{proof:example}